elmerchou/journalist_pass/README.md

 ## About

 A citizen journalist pass generator for all those who want to fight for their press freedom.
+In order for the function to work smoothly, please use your computer to view this site.
 Visit site [here](https://elmerchou.github.io/journalist_pass/).

 ## Screenshots